Vicky-analyst/Data-entry-in-MySQL/README.md

 ### Project Review
 ---

 This is a built project from scratch which contain student info enclose in a student database in mysql.
-The integration of these MySQL Features demonstrated a cpommitment to the creation of a well organized and secure database system for managing student academics, it contain detailed code in tracking student academics , entering student info and quick code to Update student information
+The integration of these MySQL Features demonstrated a commitment to the creation of a well organized and secure database system for managing student academics, it contain detailed code in tracking student academics , entering student info and quick code to Update student information

 **_Disclaimer_** -> _This dataset does not represent or gotton from any school, it is adummy dataset and fabricated for the purpose of learning_